 But the location is really what makes Casa Playa Mann a place worth staying.
-It’s less than ten minutes by foot from both the town’s main pier and the interpretation center.
-And, the hotel is just a two minute walk from it’s namesake beach, Playa Mann.
+It’s less than ten minutes by foot from the town’s main pier and the interpretation center.
+And, the hotel is just a two-minute walk from its namesake beach, Playa Mann.

 Here, you can try your hand at snorkeling (you can rent equipment from the hotel for $5 per day).
 But you don’t have to leave the hotel to enjoy the ocean.

-The property had a rooftop terrace and balcony (complete with hammock) where I could watch the sunset and listen to the ocean.
-Most of the hotel’s six rooms are ocean facing.
+The property had a rooftop terrace and balcony (complete with hammock) to watch the sunset and listen to the ocean.
+Most of the hotel’s six rooms are ocean-facing.

 This hotel has also earned a reputation as one of the most eco-friendly on the island.
-It was built so as not to disturb existing ecological features (including a 120 year old cactus on the premises that they were careful to keep intact).
+It was built not to disturb existing ecological features (including a 120-year-old cactus on the premises that they were careful to keep intact).